-A significant focus for our Urban Forest Strategy is maintaining and increasing our tree canopy cover within the city.
+A significant focus for our Urban Forest Strategy is maintaining and increasing our tree canopy cover within the municipality.
 As well as making our city a beautiful place to live and visit, our trees play a crucial role in maintaining a healthy environment, helping to remove pollution and keeping our city cool.

-Our green infrastructure plays a similarly important role in keeping our city cool, supporting plant and animal biodiversity and providing aesthetically pleasing surrounds for the community.
+Our green infrastructure plays a similarly important role by cooling, supporting plant and animal biodiversity and providing aesthetically pleasing surrounds for the community.
 Like many cities around the world, we recognise trees and other vegetation as critical urban infrastructure - equally important to how our city functions as transport networks, and particularly vital to community wellbeing.

-Public trees and green infrastructure hold immense value in our municipality.
-It is rarely possible to repair stressed and injured trees - protecting them must be a high priority for all works activities.
+Public trees and green infrastructure hold immense value.
+It is rarely possible to repair stressed and injured trees - protecting them must be a high priority for all your works activities.